-I have supported people experiencing a diverse range of emotional and psychological issues in their personal and working lives, including anxiety, depression, loss and relationship issues.
-My aim is to help you challenge and reflect both on current concerns and issues/events in the past that may be preventing you from moving forward.
+I have supported people experiencing a diverse range of emotional and psychological issues in their personal and working lives, including anxiety, depression, loss and relationship problems.
+My aim is to help you challenge and reflect both on current concerns and events in the past that may be preventing you from moving forward.

-I am a member of the National Counselling Society and can be found on the society's Accredited Register: I am also a registered member of the BACP and abide by its ethical code of practice.
+I am a member of the National Counselling Society and can be found on the society's Accredited Register and abide by its code of ethics: I am also a registered member of the BACP.

 So, if you are experiencing problems in your present or are struggling to cope with those from your past, then talking to a trained counsellor can help you make sense of your situation.

 Training, qualifications & experience